Single adults without children

 Each of these procedures requires its own individual paperwork, signatures, notarization, and copies.
 All of this information is accessible on the Maricopa County Superior Court.
 In addition, there is a waiting period between when various documents can be filed.

 You have the right to re-claim your identity.
 Your name is integral to your identity.
-Don’t let the complicated red tape of the court system stop you from being the person you want to be.
-We have experience successfully preparing name changes for happy transgendered clients.
-Everyone should have the right to identify as they please, while the road to equity is not clear, we would like to be a helping hand to you along the way.
+Don’t let the complicated red tape of the court system and the cost to change your name stop you from being the person you want to be.
+We have experience successfully preparing name changes for happy clients.
+Everyone should have the right to identify as they please.
+While the road to equity is not clear, we would like to be a helping hand to you along the way.